Musée d'Orsay

 A slightly wider English reading when the source page is still concise.

 On Expo Paris, Renoir and Love.
 Joyful Modernity (1865-1885) is most useful when it is read not only as a single event but as part of a broader route through Musée d'Orsay, where exhibitions, artists and editorial themes can be compared quickly in English.
-This page becomes easier to place when it is connected to Impressionism.
+This page becomes easier to place when it is connected to History and Impressionism.

 For an English reader, the point of this page is also practical: it clarifies the venue, dates and booking context, then opens clear paths toward related exhibitions, artists and subjects so that the visit does not remain isolated.
 3 related exhibition pages are already close enough to help compare tone, period or venue.